Korean Jujube Tea with Ginger (Daechu Cha)

 Instructions

-• Add dried Jujubes or Red Dates to a large bowl.
+• Rehydrate dried jujubes.
+Add seedless dried Jujubes or Red Dates to a large bowl.
 Cover with boiling hot water (from the tea kettle) until the jujubes float.
 Give it a good stir.
-Cover with a plate and set aside until rehydrated and no longer firm, about 1 hour.
+Cover with a plate so the jujubes are completely submerged in liquid.
+Cover and set aside until rehydrated and soft, about 1 hour.

-• Drain Jujubes and add to a food processor.
+• Mince Jujubes.
+Drain Jujubes and add to a food processor.
 Add minced ginger and cinnamon.
-Pulse into a thick paste, scraping down the bowl every now and then.
-The texture should look like tiny minced bits of jujubes.
-Make sure there are no big chunks but also, not to puree into liquid form.
+Pulse into a thick paste, scraping down the bowl with a spatula.
+The texture should look like wet sand.
+Make sure there are no big chunks.

-• Transfer to a large bowl.
+• Add sugar.
+Transfer minced jujubes to a large bowl.
 Add sugar.
-Mix well until the sugar is evenly distributed.
+Mix well with a spoon until the sugar is evenly distributed.
 It will look like crystalized bits of red dates/jujubes.

-• Transfer to an airtight container.
-I use a 2L glass jar.
+• Store in a jar.
+Transfer to an airtight container (like a 2L glass jar), packing down with a spatula so that there are no air pockets.
 Rest at room temperature for 8 hours (or overnight).
-Then refrigerate.
+Transfer and store in the fridge for 1 month.

-• When ready to serve, add 1 Tbsp (or more, depending on taste preference) to a large mug.
-Add hot water (about 1 cup) and stir.
+• To serve: When ready to serve, scoop out 1 Tbsp of the paste (or more, depending on taste preference) to a large mug.
+Add hot water (about 1 cup) directly on top and stir.
 Steep for 5 minutes.
 Drink and enjoy!

 Video